 STIR-FRY CABBAGE AND SPINACH

-In the same pan or wok, add another tbsp of oil.
+In the same pan or wok, add another tablespoon of oil.
 Then add garlic, napa cabbage, and spinach.
 Stir-fry for a few minutes until the vegetables are tender-crisp, around 2-3 minutes.

 ADD RICE CAKES AND CHICKEN STOCK